 Podcast Episode 16: This is Lauren Brimhall

 A real pleasure to bring you the fantastic Lauren Brimhall for Episode 16 of the This is Reportage Podcast!
-Lauren was joint-first in the USA on This is Reportage for 2019, and has won countless awards from other associations too.
+Lauren is one of the best wedding photographers in the USA; was joint-first in the US on This is Reportage for 2019, and has won countless awards from other associations too.
 Stick with us today as Lauren shares all about:

 - what she does in the quiet season (including writing a young adult novel),